Toyota Camry (XV20): Japan

 Pre-facelift Camry Gracia 2.2 sedan, note the rear wiper on the JDM model.

 The Japanese market XV20 arrived in December 1996 as the Camry Gracia in both sedan and wagon body styles with a choice of a 2.2-liter four-cylinder or a 2.5-liter V6 engine with the only transmission choice being a 4-speed automatic.
 The Japanese Camry was basically only offered in single model grade, but buyers could choose the base "V Selection", the regular version, and the more-equipped "G Selection" for the 4-cylinder model.
 Only the regular and "G Selection" were for the V6 models.
 The "G Selection" came standard with 15-inch alloy wheels, heated door mirrors, leather steering wheel, 6-way power front seats, and upgraded sound system.
 Cruise control and Skyhook TEMS were only for the V6-powered "G Selection".
 Sporty Package which consisted of front lower spoiler, rear window visor, sunroof visor, and sports grille was dealer's option.

+The Japanese-market Camry received minor facelift in August 1999.
+The "Gracia" name for sedan was dropped, although the station wagon version is still used.